Southern Lotus Yoga Teachers

 My philosophy of yoga is that it is a practice.
 You have to show up on your mat to reap the true benefits.
 Yoga is not a competition, it does not matter what the person in front of you can do.
 Yoga makes you confront your true fears and limitations and waits for you to respond.
 You can give up, quit, or run away or you can face the challenges that lie ahead.
 Listen to your body and accept the place where you are, so that you can allow yourself room to grow from each experience when you try.
 In order to attain physical, mental, and spiritual happiness, you have to do the practice.

 I obtained my RYT200 yoga teacher certification in 2014 from Emme Yoga.
 I am currently practicing the Ashtanga yoga method and enjoy teaching Vinyasa flow classes.
+I completed a second teacher certification in Ashtanga Yoga from Balance Yoga in 2019.
 As a teacher by profession, I’m always excited to share new things that I am passionate about and I’m elated to share the teachings of this ancient art with my future yoga students.

 I discovered yoga a decade ago during a time of anxiety and unhealthy habits in my life.
 The classes I have attended, the books I have read, and the teachers I have worked with over the years, all helped me build physical, and mental strength and flexibility.
 My yoga practice balances my mind, body, and spirit like nothing else.